TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 33/Isaiah 33.12.md

 ---

-And the peoples shall be as the burnings of lime, as thorns cut down, that are burned in the fire.
+The peoples will be like the burning of lime, like thorns that are cut down and burned in the fire.